Types of Art

 Drawing

-A drawing can be a complete work, or a preparatory sketch for a painting or sculpture.
+A drawing can be a complete work, or a type of preparatory sketching for a painting or sculpture.
 A central issue in fine art concerns the relative importance of drawing (line) versus colour.

 - chalk